jlampe1985/git_workflow/README.md

 Step 3.
 After you commit your changes you need to push it to your repo.
 The command you use is git push origin master

 This will now update your repository on github or where ever you have it stored.

+Check your status constantly to get an idea if git has noticed changes to your file.

+modified:   filename output in red means that git noticed a change but the file isn't staged. type git add filename to the stage the file.

+Text will now output modified:   filename but the text will be in green.